The Best VPN Service

 Finally, we cut any services that didn’t pass our speed test.

-Speed is an incredibly important factor in choosing a VPN service, as most VPNs tend to slow down browsing and streaming to some extent.
 At this stage, we were left with 13 remaining contenders, all of which boast the security of an armored tank.
 But the problem with most tanks is that they’re slow, and we wanted to find one that drives like a Lamborghini.
+Most VPNs tend to slow down browsing and streaming to some extent, but we hoped to find a service that disrupted our typical browsing experience as little as possible.

-For testing purposes, we selected the top 35 websites from the Alexa Top 100.
-We then used a Terminal-based command known as “curl” to request each of these 35 websites in sequence and get a readout of the average time it took to connect to each site.
-We repeated this test three times while connected to each VPN.
-(Note: this test excluded VPN S, which we couldn’t connect to no matter how many times we tried.
-Needless to say: it was eliminated.)
+For our speed test, we selected 35 popular websites — the top 35 websites from the Alexa Top 100.
+We then used a Terminal-based command known as “curl” to request each of these 35 websites in sequence and get a readout of the average time it took each VPN to connect to each site.
+We repeated this test three times per provider.
+(Note: We had to drop VPN S at this stage, since it wouldn’t connect at all, despite our repeated attempts.
+Needless to say, this was not the experience we were hoping for.)

-Because speed is often determined by how far away a particular server is from a computer’s location, we used different servers for each test.
+In fairness, speed is partly determined by geography: how far away a VPN’s server is from your computer’s location.
+To account for this variable, we tested multiple servers from each provider and averaged the results.
 IP Vanish, for example, has servers located in Dallas, Chicago, and Los Angeles, so we tested each once and then took the average of the three.
 For greater uniformity among our results, we only tested servers in similar locations of the US when possible.
 We also tested the connection without a VPN multiple times to measure the extent to which each VPN was slowing it down.

 Though it doesn’t translate to “speed” in the literal sense, we were impressed by ExpressVPN and other services that allow unlimited server switches, as this lets users test out as many services as they want to find the absolute fastest connection during each browsing session.